Hello! I'm Carmen.

 Carmen has a lifelong passion for creating weird and wonderful things with paper, paint, yarn, textiles, markers, and anything else that might be lying around.
 Match this with a solid background in designing and facilitating learning experiences, she is a dynamic and personable force creating memorable and meaningful workshops, retreats and arts programming through her personal fibre brand, In The Ply, and in her non-denominational arts space called Ply Studio.

 Carmen leads individuals and groups in finding their creative spirit and learning to make stuff by hand.
 She is a spirited, life-long learner always looking for the next thing to add to her bag of tricks.
 Though she is happiest if she has a ball of yarn in her hands, she also facilitates a variety of workshops that may or may not have anything to do with fibre.
-She has a deep love and respect for the power of creative arts programming for overcoming a lot of the things that ail us and is dedicated to providing both a space and the connections between those that instruct and those that want to be instructed, through Ply Studio in Ottawa, Ontario, Canada.
+She has a deep love and respect for the power of creative arts programming for overcoming a lot of the things that ail us and is dedicated to providing both a space and the connections between those that instruct and those that want to be instructed.

 Some other fun facts about Carmen: